juji-io/docs/docs/chat.md

 # Chat API

+It is easy to write a chat client that talks with a Juji chatbot via Juji Chat API.
+For example, it takes less than 200 line of Javascript code to write a client that chats with a Juji bot, see [sample code written in node.js on github](https://github.com/juji-io/cli-client).

 Juji's chat experience is built on top of [WebSocket](https://en.wikipedia.org/wiki/WebSocket) to push data to the client.
 This requires using [GraphQL subscription](https://facebook.github.io/graphql/June2018/#sec-Subscription-Operation-Definitions) to enable the server to push data to your client.
 Invoking a GraphQL subscription must be done over WebSocket because data will be streamed in and the connection must be kept open.
+Clients can be written in any programming language that supports Websocket and GraphQL subscriptions.

 The following steps are required to initiate a chat session via the API: